rajadain/mmw-gwlfe-comparison/README.md

   1. Install GWLF-E 0.6.3 in the `wikiwatershed` directory
   2. Install GWLF-E drexeleds#develop in the `drexeleds` directory
+  3. Install dependencies for result interpretation in the `main` directory
-  3. Run both versions against the tests in `tests` directory
+  4. Run both versions against the tests in `tests` directory
       * These tests were compiled using stored data from a number of MapShed runs on a local database using the `extra/tests.sql` query
-  4. Compare the timings for both and print the results
+  5. Compare the timings for both and print the results

 ## Results